-DES 325 Digital Imaging for Design I 3
+DES 325 Digital Imaging / Motion Graphics I 3

 Prereq.: DES 322 (with a grade of C- or higher) admission to BA Graphic/Information Design or permission of instructor.
 Computer processing of image for design (graphic/information) using a variety of programs.
 Image enhancement, manipulation, and derivation techniques will be explored.
 Open to majors only.
+Fall.

-DES 326 Digital Imaging for Design II 3
+DES 326 Digital Imaging / Motion Graphics II 3

 Prereq.: DES 325 (with a grade of C- or higher).
 Advanced computer processing of image for design (graphic/information) using a variety of programs.
 Additional image enhancement, manipulation, and derivation techniques will be explored.
 Open to majors only.
+Spring.